 Justice Mackenzie largely split the difference and decided an award of $70,000 would “appropriately compensate” the plaintiff while remaining “fair and reasonable to both parties.”
 Together with the awards for loss of income and other types of permissible damages, the plaintiff’s total award came to just under $220,000, independent of any costs or pre-judgment interest.

 There is often no scientifically precise way to measure an accident victim’s projected loss of future income or pain and suffering.
 It is therefore all the more important to work with an experienced Vancouver personal injury lawyer who can present as strong a case as possible to a judge regarding such injuries.
-Contact Preszler Law today if you have been injured in a B.C. auto accident and need immediate legal assistance.
+Contact Preszler Injury Lawyers today if you have been injured in a B.C. auto accident and need immediate legal assistance.
 We offer a free no-obligation consultation, and we do not get paid unless we recover compensation on your behalf.